zenakhane/api-creation-workshop/api-endpoint-for-adding-data.md

 # Create an API endpoint for adding data.

-To extend the API to be able to add new products we need to add a `post` route.
+To extend the API to be able to add new garments we need to add a `post` route that can send data to the server.

 The POST route should be callable form the DOM like this: